Gingivectomy And Gum Contouring Explained

 - Infection or delayed healing

-- Uneven gumline that may need refinement
+- An uneven gumline that may need refinement

 - Gum recession or root exposure with increased sensitivity